-SCC has added a couple new projects for students to observe biodiversity on campus.
+SCC has new projects for students to observe biodiversity on campus.
 Become a member of eBird and iNaturalist and start to observe and record the amazing wildlife and plants that are on campus.
 Citizen Science is an important way to help research and protect the biodiversity that exists here on campus and around the globe.
 Be Part of the Solution!

 Phenolgy Observations: Phenology refers to the key seasonal changes in plants and animals from year to year.
 Become a Citizen Scientist in your region.
 It easy and fun and provides important data for scientist studying the dramatic changes taking place in plants and animals.
 Check out Natures Notebook online and sign up to be a observer.